Irish DPC Guidance Note: How to Obtain Valid GDPR Cookie Consent

 What is the Irish DPC’s ‘Cookie Sweep Survey?’

-Between August and December 2019, the Irish DPC carried out a compliance review of websites of 38 data controllers in Ireland spread across different industries such as media and publishing, retail, hospitality, insurance, sport and leisure, as well as the public sector.
+Between August and December 2019, the Irish DPC conducted a compliance review of the websites of 38 data controllers in Ireland, including those in media and publishing, retail, hospitality, insurance, sport and leisure, and the public sector.

 This investigation examined how these data controllers comply with both the General Data Protection Regulation (GDPR) and the ePrivacy Directive.

-- Identifying the types of cookies placed in users’ devices by the controllers’ websites.
+- Identifying the types of cookies that the controllers' websites place on users' devices.

 - Find out if the websites obtain GDPR-compliant cookie consent from users before collecting their personal information.